DmytroVasin/ccbill_ruby/README.md

 $ rails generate ccbill:install
 ```

 This will create a controller (if one does not exist) and configure it with the default actions.
-The generator also configures your config/routes.rb file to point to the CCBill controller.
+The generator also configures your `config/routes.rb` file to point to the CCBill controller.

 ## Example of usage:

-Simple version:
+Single billing transaction:
 ```ruby
 form = Ccbill::DynamicPricing.new({
   initial_price_in_cents: 355